Camos101/Jupyter-Server-Websocket/README.md

 ## *Newb Note

-make sure that the `User` directory when installing Anaconda Navigator leads to has no spaces in the username.
+make sure that the `Username` directory you're installing Anaconda Navigator to leads has no spaces inbetween the username.

+like

 `(example: "C:\Users\*user_name*\anaconda3")`

+as opposed to this

+`(example: "C:\Users\user name\anaconda3")`

 simply create a new user in `Microsoft settings` in `"Accounts"`, `"Emails and Accounts"` then, `"Add an Account"` and lead the installation to that new user folder.